saltstack/salt/doc/topics/cloud/aws.rst

 Attaching Volumes
 -----------------
 Unattached volumes may be attached to an instance.
-The following values are required; name or instance_id, volume_id and device.
+The following values are required; name or instance_id, volume_id, and device.

 .. code-block:: bash